The Best Patios for Eating and Drinking Outside in Denver

 Bacon flights (yup, you read that right) and bacon bloodys flow freely at this north Denver brunch fave.
 But what really sets this spot apart is its large courtyard patio that’s tucked away from the main street and makes you feel like you just discovered Denver’s best secret daytime party when you arrive.
 For anyone down south—they’ve also got a location in Littleton with killer rooftop views of the Rockies.

 With an expansive outdoor beer garden, this spot south of Denver is a day drinking oasis.
-In warmer months, hopefully outdoor concerts can also return to the space, but even without live entertainment, this is the kind of place you can go for a time out from life as you sample their brews (and seltzers—they’ve got a line of those too) while enjoying eat from the Farm House.
-The menu features the kind of comfort foods that pair perfectly with one (or three… ) pints, many of which use their beers in the recipes, like the Avalanche Ale beer battered fish and chips and the pulled pork sandwich with Hop Peak BBQ sauce.
+In warmer months, outdoor concerts are a huge draw.
+But live entertainment aside, this is the kind of place you can go for a time-out from life as you sample their brews (and seltzers—they’ve got a line of those too) while enjoying eats like the Avalanche Ale beer-battered fish and chips or pulled pork sandwich with Hop Peak BBQ sauce.

-Whether you’re stopping in for a pre-dinner drink or imbibing in late night cocktails, this bar and food truck pod on Larimer Street in the heart of RiNo is located close to tons of other bars and restaurants… although once you settle in with a drink, you’ll probably want to stay a while.
-While the eclectic bar stocked with over 800 spirits and sixteen rotating taps is indoors, all of the seating is outside.
-Right now, their rotating schedule of food vendors are setting up out front to avoid long lines and make room for more socially distant tables, but there’s usually at least once vendor to order eats from.
+Whether you’re stopping in for a pre-dinner drink or imbibing in late-night cocktails, this bar and food truck pod on Larimer Street in the heart of RiNo is located close to tons of other bars and restaurants… though once you settle in with a drink, you’ll probably want to stay awhile.
+The eclectic bar is stocked with over 800 spirits and sixteen rotating taps and often features a rotating schedule of food vendors posted up out front.